Food Safety Training Requirements for Cottage Food Businesses

 - cleaning and sanitizing procedures

-You can train and test with FoodSafePal in under two hours.
+You can train and test with FoodSafePal in as little as 90 minutes.

 Once you pass the test and earn your food handlers card, you can print or download it.

-This card and certificate serves as proof that you successfully completed the training, which you can submit as part of your application with the state to sell homemade food.
+This card and certificate serve as proof that you successfully completed the training, which you can submit as part of your application with the state to sell homemade food.

 Summary

-To earn your food handler card as part of the application process to operate a cottage food business, enroll with a training provider like FoodSafePal that offers an ANAB-accredited food handler course.
+To earn your food handler card as part of your cottage food business application, enroll with a provider like FoodSafePal that offers an ANAB-accredited food handler course.

 The bottom line

-Homemade or cottage food refers to food you make at home and sell directly to consumers, either in person or at a farmers’ market or other temporary venue.
+Homemade or cottage food refers to food you make at home and sold directly to consumers — either in person, at a farmers market, or another temporary venue.

 Many states require you to complete an ANAB-accredited food handler training course before operating a cottage food business.

-You earn a food handler certificate after passing the test, which you usually need as proof that you have completed the training when applying with your state to operate a cottage food business.
+You’ll earn a food handler certificate after passing the test, which you’ll typically need as proof of training when applying with your state to operate a cottage food business.

 Earn Your Food Handlers Card + Certificate to Sell Cottage Foods